samervin/python-web-server/blog/posts/dice-forge-solo.md

 ## Short AI rules

-The first written version of these rules was a little on the long side.
+> _Update: The first written version of these rules was a little on the long side.
 It also didn't put everything in order of importance.
 So I wrote this quick version to make it more digestible for someone not in my own head.
-Enjoy.
+Enjoy._

 ### Set up